AZD6738 for the Treatment of Myelodysplastic Syndrome or Chronic Myelomonocytic Leukemia Progressing on Standard Therapy

 V. To evaluate rates of 1-year overall survival (OS), progression free survival (PFS), time to disease progression, and duration of response to therapy.

 I. To determine clinical, genetic, and epigenetic factors associated with sensitivity and resistance to therapy.

 II.
 To prospectively bank biospecimens for correlative studies to determine biomarkers for response to therapy.

-Patients receive ceralasertib orally (PO) twice daily (BID) or once daily (QD) on days 1-14 or QD on days 1-28.
+Patients receive ceralasertib orally (PO) twice daily (BID) on days 1-14.
 Cycles repeats every 28 days for 12 months in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 36 months.

 Trial Phase Phase I

 - Secondary IDs NCI-2019-06120